Minnesota Wild: Early years (2000–2009)

-Marian Gaborik era
+Marián Gáborík era

 On June 19, 2000, the Minnesota Wild named Jacques Lemaire as their first head coach.

-The Wild named Jacques Lemaire their first head coach and the team picked Marian Gaborik third overall in the first round of the 2000 NHL entry draft.
-Gaborik scored the first-ever goal for the Wild in their franchise debut on October 6 at Anaheim.
+The Wild named Jacques Lemaire their first head coach and the team picked Marián Gáborík third overall in the first round of the 2000 NHL entry draft.
+Gáborík scored the first-ever goal for the Wild in their franchise debut on October 6 at Anaheim.
 The Wild played their first-ever home game on October 11 against the Philadelphia Flyers and skated to a 3–3 tie.
 Minnesota native Darby Hendrickson scored the first-ever home goal for the Wild.
 Before the game, it was announced the team would retire the number 1 jersey, their first number retirement, with no Wild player ever wearing it, to honor all Minnesota fans, who the team claimed were the true "number one" to them.
 The most notable game of the year was the first visit of the Dallas Stars, who had formerly played in Minnesota as the Minnesota North Stars.
 The Wild rode an emotional sellout crowd of over 18,000 to a 6–0 shutout in Dallas' first regular season game in Minnesota since a neutral-site game in 1993.
-The season ended with Scott Pellerin as the leading scorer with 39 points while Wes Walz, Darby Hendrickson and Gaborik paced the team with 18 goals each.
+The season ended with Scott Pellerin as the leading scorer with 39 points while Wes Walz, Darby Hendrickson and Gáborík paced the team with 18 goals each.

 The Wild got off to a strong start in the 2001–02 season by earning at least one point in their first seven games.
 However, the Wild finished in last place again with a record of 26–35–12–6.
-En route, there were signs the Wild were improving, as second-year speedster Gaborik had a solid sophomore season with 30 goals, including an invite to the NHL YoungStars Game, and Andrew Brunette led the team in scoring with 69 points.
+En route, there were signs the Wild were improving, as second-year speedster Gáborík had a solid sophomore season with 30 goals, including an invite to the NHL YoungStars Game, and Andrew Brunette led the team in scoring with 69 points.